annelledejager/blog/_life/7_thingsnottomisswheninbudapest.markdown

 ### Food and drinks not to miss
 <br/>

 You can buy a can of beer at a store and drink it on the street.
 Soproni is the beer of choice for me.
-It is local and its from a town called Sopron which is the most Austrian-Hungarian town.
+It is local and its from a town called Sopron which is the most Austrian town in Hungary.
 Sopron is located on the boarder of Austria.
 Sopron chose to be Hungarian twice when provided the option.

 <figure class="col two right">
 	<img src="/blog/img/budapest/4.jpg" width="480" height="480">